Azure/azure-pixel-tracker/BLOG.md

 # Azure Digital Marketing Pixel Tracker Starter Guide

 We released a new starter guide for Azure detailing how you can deploy and configure a custom pixel tracker solution.
-The guide includes manual steps for deploying the solution using the Azure Portal, as well as a detailed guide on configurating a continous developlment enviromenet using Visual Studio Team Services.
+The guide includes manual steps for deploying the solution using the Azure Portal, as well as a detailed guide on configurating a continous developlment environment using Visual Studio Team Services.

 [The solution can be found on GitHub](https://github.com/Azure/azure-pixel-tracker).